TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Enumerations/Index.rst

-It was proposed to include an enumeration concept in future versions of PHP (see `Enumeration proposal in PHP <https://wiki.php.net/rfc/enumerations>`__) this might make it possible to drop the concept from the Core.
+It was proposed to include an enumeration concept in future versions of PHP (see `Enumeration proposal in PHP <https://wiki.php.net/rfc/enumerations>`__) this might make it possible to drop the concept from the `Core`:pn:.